Lebron James, Spotify, HBO among 2020 Webby Award winners

 The International Academy of Digital Arts and Sciences announced the winners Tuesday.

-Fallon’s “The Tonight Show Starring Jimmy Fallon” won a Webby for best website promoting a celebrity, while James was honoured for his ESPN’s “Welcome to Bron Bron Land,” which took home the best user interface award.
+Fallon’s “The Tonight Show Starring Jimmy Fallon” won a Webby for best social media for promoting a celebrity, while James was honoured for his ESPN’s “Welcome to Bron Bron Land,” which took home the best user interface award.

-This year’s Webby Home Internet Celebration is dedicated to honouring individuals and organizations who are using the internet in response to the coronavirus pandemic.
+This year’s Webby From Home is dedicated to honouring individuals and organizations who are using the internet in response to the coronavirus pandemic.

 Google and National Geographic won the most awards with 14 each.
 NASA came away with the best overall social presence.

-Note: This story has been corrected to show Fallon’s win was for social, not website, and that the celebration is called Webby from Home, not Webby Home Internet Celebration.